OpenOLAT/OpenOLAT-docs/sites/manual_how-to/docs/catalog/catalog.md

 !!! tip "Note"

     Before OpenOlat 17 und generell bei der Verwendung des Katalog 1.0 , there was a tab "Catalog" in the settings and no offers could be created yet.
-    Bei Verwendung des Katalog 2.0 ab OpenOlat 17 the settings for display in the catalog are made in the "Share" tab (In the form of offers.)
+    Bei Verwendung des Katalog 2.0 ab OpenOlat 17 the settings for display in the catalog are made in the "Share" tab (in the form of offers).

 If you click the "Add offer" button, you will get a pre-selection of possible offer types.